show_page.php1 : mv02.jpg

 HISTORY: None

 HISTOPATHOLOGIC DESCRIPTION: Joint capsule: The synovial membrane is thickened up to 5 times normal and forms numerous wide papillary villar projections.
-Hypertrophic villi are edematous and expanded by eosinophilic fibrillar to beaded material (fibrin), fibrous connective tissue, and dense (rarely nodular) inflammatory infiltrates composed of many plasma cells and lymphocytes, fewer macrophages, and rare multinucleated giant cells and neutrophils.
+Hypertrophic synovial villi are edematous and expanded by eosinophilic fibrillar to beaded material (fibrin), fibrous connective tissue, and dense (rarely nodular) inflammatory infiltrates composed of many plasma cells and lymphocytes, fewer macrophages, and rare multinucleated giant cells and neutrophils.
 Villi often have a superficial layer of hyalinized fibrin covering or just under to the synovium that is multifocally surrounded by a few fibroblasts and collagen (fibrosis).
 Multifocally, synovial lining cells are plump and pile up to four cells thick (hypertrophy and hyperplasia).
 Within the fibrous joint capsule, blood vessels are lined by hypertrophied endothelium and are surrounded by a few plasma cells and lymphocytes.
-There are scattered small hemorrhages and a small focus of mineralization in the joint capsule.
+There is scattered hemorrhage and a small focus of mineralization in the joint capsule.

 ETIOLOGY: Caprine arthritis-encephalitis virus (CAEV); small ruminant lentivirus subgroup B